jinjoolee1/Day-planner/README.md

-# workday-planner
+Digital Planner

-A digital planner where you can add/remove tasks for your workday (or your day in general!)
+A digital planner where you can add/remove tasks for your day.